bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 If successful, grants the script a session, allowing it to exec() scripts on that server, or scp() files from it. (scp() \*to\* the server is always allowed.)

-Response messages: - "200 Success" - Authentication was successful. - "401 Unauthorized" - Authentication failed.
-The password is incorrect. - "404 Not Found" - The server was not found.
-The server may be offline or the hostname is invalid. - "408 Request Timeout" - The request failed (though the password may or may not have been correct).
-Caused by network instability. - "301 Moved Permanently" - The server has moved to a different location and is no longer connected to the current server. - "418 I'm a teapot" - The server is a teapot and cannot brew coffee.
+Response messages:<br/> - "200 Success" - Authentication was successful.<br/> - "401 Unauthorized" - Authentication failed.
+The password is incorrect.<br/> - "404 Not Found" - The server was not found.
+The server may be offline or the hostname is invalid.<br/> - "408 Request Timeout" - The request failed (though the password may or may not have been correct).
+Caused by network instability.<br/> - "301 Moved Permanently" - The server has moved to a different location and is no longer connected to the current server.<br/> - "418 I'm a teapot" - The server is a teapot and cannot brew coffee.<br/>

 **Signature:**